chrisnoonan98675/site/xl-deploy/concept/jenkins-xl-deploy-plugin.markdown

 ### Generate an application version automatically

 If you practice continuous delivery, you may want to increase the version automatically after each build.
-To do so, you can use a Jenkins environment variable in the **Version** field; for example, `{{$BUILD_NUMBER}}`.
+To do so, you can use a Jenkins environment variable in the **Version** field; for example, `{% raw %}{{$BUILD_NUMBER}}{% endraw %}`.
 To see the complete list of available variables, refer to [Building a software project](https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project).

 ### Optimize the plugin for parallel running deployment jobs